bartoooon/test-app/README.md

 To run TestApp with docker use the following commands:

-1. docker-compose up --build -d
+1.(First run) docker-compose up --build -d

 This command does the following: